 X-TM-Authentication-Results:dkim=pass; No signatures and verification is not enforced

-X-TM-Authentication-Results:dkim=pass; No valid signatures and verification is not enforced
+X-TM-Authentication-Results:dkim=pass; No processed signatures and verification is not enforced

 X-TM-Authentication-Results:dkim=fail; No processed signatures but verification is enforced